 I'm a huge fan of sharing and creative commons.
 I also wanted to share how this photo was created.

 1) Find a place with a still background.
-Wind moving bushes can make
+Wind moving bushes can make this hard.

 2) Put your camera on a tripod.

 3) Place your subjects at the edge of your frame.

 4) Have one subject take decently sizes steps.
 Have them pause as they complete each step.
 Take a photo as they pause.
 Have them take another until they get to the middle.

 5) Now repeat for the other subject until they are in the middle.

 6) Have them kiss or do something fun in the middle and take a photo of that.
 You can try a few different poses her and decide which one you want to use later.